 Punch down risen dough and roll into a 15x21 rectangle.
 Spread the filling on the surface.
 Use a spatula, brush or back of the spoon to press the filling into the dough.
 Starting on the short side of the dough, fold 1/3 of it into the center, then fold the other third over to center too, covering the first flap.
 This can also be called as the business letter fold.
 Briefly roll the pin over the folded dough just to stretch the width out to 10-12 inches.

 Using a knife or pizza cutter, cut strips of dough starting from one long side to the other.
 The strips should be about 2 cm in thickness.
+You will be able to make 15-22 strips.
 To assemble the rolls, take one strip, hold one end with your thumb and next three fingers.
 Wrap the strip around your fingers two times, covering the thumb as well, then pull the dough under and slip it through the opening where your thumb is.
 Pull it upwards and let it cross over the bun and tuck it in the other side.
 Watch the short video for assistance.